 - 3.4.1 Union Dues.
-As evidence of its recognition of employee membership in unions and organizations affiliated with the Joint Labor Committee and other bona fide unions and employees organizations and professional societies, the City of Tacoma agrees that upon written authority given to it by any member of the Union or other representative organization, it will deduct from the wages payable by the employer to such member, in the manner provided by law, such amounts as such member shall authorize, as dues to the organization, and transmit such dues to the organization.
+As evidence of its recognition of employee membership in unions and organizations affiliated with the Joint Labor Committee and other bona fide unions and employees organizations and professional societies, the City of Tacoma agrees that upon receiving notice of an employee's authorization from the Union, it will deduct from the wages payable by the employer to such member, in the manner provided by law, such amounts as such member shall authorize, as dues to the organization, and transmit such dues to the organization.
 The City shall be given one full pay period advance notice of all dues changes.
 There shall be no retroactive deduction of dues. - 3.4.2 Voluntary Contribution to Labor Funds, Committees or Subsidiary Organizations.
 The City will deduct from the pay of each employee, each month, the amount the employee wishes to voluntarily contribute to a fund, committee or subsidiary organization maintained or established by a labor organization; provided that the employee has submitted a written original authorization form signed by the employee to the City's Payroll Department, and further provided that a minimum of twenty-five (25) employees have authorized a contribution to the same fund, committee or organization.
 The first deduction will take effect at the end of the month following the City's receipt of sufficient authorization forms.
 The deduction will occur once per month on the second pay period of the month.

-ARTICLE 6 - ENUMERATION OF BENEFITS
+ENUMERATION OF BENEFITS